 You enter the concert hall and find your seat.
 People are murmuring quietly.
 It’s all very decorous.
-Then the orchestra takes their seat and tune in to a note played by the second violinist.
+Then the orchestra takes their seat and tunes in to a note played by the second violinist.
 The first violinist enters to applause.
 Then the conductor, usually to a standing ovation – before anything has happened.
 He takes his place in front of the orchestra on his podium.
 His back to the audience.

 Then there is a hush.
 Quiet.
 Expectation rises.

 He raises his arms, and – music.
 Depending on the piece, often the violins begin.
 He cues in the cellos, the trumpets with a glance, flutes, oboes and clarinets follow.
-At some point all the instruments play.
+At some point, all the instruments play.
 They may play pianissimo (very softly) or forte (loud).
-But they don’t play what ever they want, no, they play according to the direction of the conductor, following a composition – a plan.
+But they don’t play whatever they want, no, they play according to the direction of the conductor, following a composition – a plan.
 At times one will be sitting still, another waiting for their turn, a third intensely playing, whilst the fourth is turning a page looking ahead.
 Even when there are 3 flutes, one may be playing whilst the others wait.
 They know their place, but always under the direction of the conductor.
 Ahh, I think you may see where I am going!

 The magic of a classroom symphony

 Yes, classroom practice.
 How many times have you had a classroom plan go according to how you had imagined it and it was like, well a piece of well-orchestrated music!
-You walk in, the students are all there, no late comers, expectant.
+You walk in, the students are all there, no latecomers, expectant.
 They have what they need.
 The technology works.
 The lesson plan runs smoothly.
 No one steps out of line.
-The end of lesson review shows students have all learned something!
+The end-of-lesson review shows students have all learned something!
 The dream, right?

 But it need not be a dream.
 This is how a classroom can run.
 Each time.
 With careful and intentional planning, using a differentiation classroom curriculum framework.

 Our classrooms are like that you know.
 Each student plays their own tune.
 Brings their own melody to the table.
 We as teachers need to become like the conductor on the stage, directing, guiding, a nod here, a glance there.
-Bringing out the best of each of our students.
+Bringing out the best in each of our students.
 Softening one, raising another, allowing one to speak, asking a third to be quiet for a time.
 But this can only happen when we differentiate what we teach.
-When we plan to allow them all to play their own tunes, but in harmony.
+When we plan to allow them all to play their own tunes but in harmony.

 3 steps to the differentiated classroom